 This course offers students more advanced training in designing projects and presentations using desktop publishing, graphic design, multimedia presentation, and Web page design software.
 Students will design projects such as newsletters, business cards and brochures using Microsoft Publisher and Microsoft Word.
 Students will develop and deliver multimedia presentations using Microsoft PowerPoint.
 Students will learn coding in HTML and CSS to create Web sites, and will develop Web sites using Web design software.
-Students will prepare and be tested for Microsoft Office Specialist (MOS) certification in PowerPoint.
+Students will prepare and be tested for Microsoft Office Specialist (MOS) certification in PowerPoint and Microsoft Technology Associate (MTA) certification in HTML & CSS.